Great Pyrenees FAQ

 A sample of their current food.
 This allows you to switch little tummies over gently to whatever you decide to feed.
-We also offer the option of your buying a large bag of their food for those who meet to pick up their puppies.
+We will be in touch with puppy families to help you prepare!

-First vaccine (Let us know if you would like to skip this with your pup!)
+First vaccine (We do have options for families who would like to skip this with your pup!)